codingthings-com/finance-news-aggregator-rs/tests/README.md

 cargo test --test test_source_integration -- --nocapture
 ```

-### CI Failures
+### Test Failures
-Tests may fail in CI due to network issues.
-This is expected and tests should be retried.
+Tests may fail due to:
+- Network connectivity issues
+- Temporary RSS feed unavailability
+- XML parsing errors in the feed content
+- Rate limiting from the news source

+This is normal for integration tests that depend on external services.
+Retry the tests if failures occur.

 ## Contributing